stigok/blog.stigok.com/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

 The main storage device you want to use should be backed up before continuing.

-You must know wheter or not you're running a UEFI system before continuing.
+You must know whether or not you're running a UEFI system before continuing.
 You can determine this by running `efivar -l` from the Arch installation shell.

 ## Partitioning